eoscostarica/gGoods/README.md

 We built this project using our own [EOSIO project boilerplate](https://github.com/eoscostarica/full-stack-boilerplate), a highly scalable skeleton including best practices.
 This fullstack monorepo contains our front end and backend boilerplates.

-## Project Board and Discussions Topics
+## Project Board and Discussion Topics

 Find out more about the following topics on [gitHub discussions](https://github.com/eoscostarica/gGoods/discussions)